New York Times: 'Caliphate' podcast didn't meet standards

 2 of2 FILE - Andy Mills, left, and Rukmini Callimachi hold the award for their 2018 podcast “Caliphate” at the 78th annual Peabody Awards in New York on May 18, 2019.
 The New York Times says it was wrong to trust the story of a Canadian man whose claims of witnessing and participating in atrocities as a member of the Islamic State was a central part of its award-winning 2018 podcast “Caliphate.”
 The 12-part series won a Peabody Award and was a Pulitzer Prize finalist.
 But it began to unravel when Canadian authorities in September arrested Shehroze Chaudhry on charges of perpetrating a terrorist hoax.
 He was included in the podcast under the alias Abu Huzayfah.
 The Times said its journalists should have done a better job vetting him, and not included his story as part of the podcast.
 (Photo by Brad Barket/Invision/AP, FIle) Brad Barket/Brad Barket/Invision/AP Show More Show Less

-NEW YORK (AP) — After an internal investigation, The New York Times said Friday it was wrong to trust a Canadian man whose account of Islamic State atrocities was a central part of its 2018 podcast “Caliphate” but could not be verified.
+NEW YORK (AP) — The New York Times admitted Friday that it could not verify the claims of a Canadian man whose account of committing atrocities for the Islamic State in Syria was a central part of its 2018 podcast “Caliphate.”

-The series had won a Peabody Award, the first ever for a podcast produced by the newspaper, and was a Pulitzer Prize finalist.
+The series had won a Peabody Award, the first ever for a podcast produced by the newspaper, but within hours administrators said the Times would return the award.
+The Overseas Press Club of America said it was rescinding its honor for “Caliphate.”